The Oasis at Death Valley: Preserving the Past While Upgrading for the Future

 That’s the question that Rebecca Stone and Chris Vandall of Denver’s OZ Architecture faced as they took on the job.
 Arriving in the area and seeing The Inn at Death Valley, the two architects immediately understood just what a unique project they were embarking on.

-“Coming through this arid, desert moonscape, there’s nothing out there,” says Stone, the architect of record and principal in charge on the project.
+“Coming through this arid, desert moonscape, there’s nothing out there,” said Stone, the architect of record and principal in charge on the project.
 “And then you round the corner and you hit this beautiful, hand-built inn that’s truly an oasis.
 There are palm trees and water and a beautifully crafted building that grows out of the rock.
 You don’t expect that after you’ve been driving for miles without seeing any trees at all.”

 Reimagining a Classic

-As iconic as the inn may be, the 1927 hotel was due for significant upgrades to both public spaces and all 66 of its guestrooms.
+As iconic as The Inn may be, the 1927 hotel was due for significant upgrades to both public spaces and all 66 of its guestrooms.
 In addition, the project created 11 two-room casitas and a new spa, as well as such enhancements as cabanas and a café by the famous spring-fed pool.
 The architects also wanted to improve the visitor arrival experience by creating an outdoor space with a garden and fountain to replace the existing auto court.

-Taken together, these developments represent the biggest changes to the inn for several generations.
-Even so, the architects aimed to make the inn a better destination, not transform it into something different.
-And with that challenge came a rare opportunity to enhance the inn’s eco-friendliness.
+Taken together, these developments represent the biggest changes to The Inn for several generations.
+Even so, the architects aimed to make The Inn a better destination, not transform it into something different.
+And with that challenge came a rare opportunity to enhance The Inn’s eco-friendliness.

-While certainly historic, the inn is not designated on the National Register of Historic Places.
+While certainly historic, The Inn is not designated on the National Register of Historic Places.
 That gave Stone and Vandall a bit more flexibility, though by no means carte blanche to make major changes.

-“One of the biggest challenges of working with buildings on the national register is that to even vent the dishwasher, there can be a lot of hoops that you need to go through,” says Stone.
+“One of the biggest challenges of working with buildings on the national register is that to even vent the dishwasher, there can be a lot of hoops that you need to go through,” said Stone.
 “Not having it registered but still protecting its historic integrity means there’s not such a huge process each time you re-caulk the windows or something like that…But we wanted to maintain all of the wonderful historical elements so that someday, if somebody does choose to register the building, we had protected those things.
 Because they’re hard to get back.
 You don’t want to mess with anything that might be valuable later.”

-• Improved insulation and windows to reduce energy loss.
+- Improved insulation and windows to reduce energy loss.

-• The use of paints, sealants, carpeting, and composite wood products that limit indoor air pollution.
+- The use of paints, sealants, carpeting, and composite wood products that limit indoor air pollution.

-• Low-flow plumbing fixtures and greater irrigation efficiency so that there will be no net increase in water usage.
+- Low-flow plumbing fixtures and greater irrigation efficiency so that there will be no net increase in water usage.

-• Low-wattage and energy-efficient lighting installed in a way to preserve the dark night skies so famous for stargazing.
+- Low-wattage and energy-efficient lighting installed in a way to preserve the dark night skies so famous for stargazing.

 Meanwhile, Back at the Ranch

-Because the character of The Ranch at Death Valley is so distinct from the inn’s, the architects were really working on two properties, not one.
+Because the character of The Ranch at Death Valley is so distinct from The Inn’s, the architects were really working on two properties, not one.

 Written by: Matt Jaffe